blold/help-center/docs/7_Security/README.md

 ## 6.1 2FA & TOTP

-The following section will explain the importance of securing your account with 2FA, and provides a quick setup guide to get your account configured with this vital layer of security.
+The following section explains the importance of securing your account with 2FA.
+Scroll to the bottom for a quick setup guide.

 ### 6.1.1 Why 2FA is Important

 It is strongly recommended that all users set up 2FA as soon as possible to protect their accounts.
-A username and password is easily hacked resulting in the loss of your funds.
+A username and password is easily hacked which could result in the loss of your funds.

 However by enabling 2FA a hacker would need access to your password AND your phone or device in order to log in to the exchange.

-It is also recommended that you separately use a fingerprint or facial lock for your device, or a passcode to add even more security layers.
+We also recommend that you also lock your device using a fingerprint, facial lock, or passcode to add even more security.

 ### 6.1.2 2FA Quick Description

-Two-factor authentication (2FA) is a form of 2-step verification used to add an additional layer of security to your account beyond the protection the username and password provides.

 Once 2FA is enabled on your account, at login you will first be prompted to provide your password (factor 1) and your 2FA code (factor 2) when signing in to your account.
 The 2FA codes are associated with something unique such as a specific device (mobile phone) or a phone number.